 Dye Process: The indigo dyeing process is unlike other dyes and requires a vat.
 Each indigo dyer tends to develop their own approach based on past experience and preferences.
 These are the basic parts of the process: simmer the leaves; discard the water, which turns a yellow brown (if you keep it, you will end up with more of a teal blue); add fresh water, along with a reducing agent, such as thiourea dioxide, and an alkaline agent, such as lime or washing soda; return the pot to a simmer; strain out the leaves; dip your fibre and then remove it so that it oxidizes (repeat this step to get a dark colour); keep the vat warm as you go.
 A quick internet search can give you detailed recipes to use as a starting point.

-Weight of Fibre (WOF): Use at 20% for a rich medium shade.
-For a darker colour, use more; for a lighter colour, use less.
-A small bag will dye ~150g of fibre and a large bag will dye ~500g of fibre.
+Quantities: A small bag will dye ~150g of fibre a medium shade and a large bag will dye ~500g of fibre a medium shade.
 A typical wool skein is 100g.

 Key Modifiers: Indigo can be used to overdye other colours, such as yellows, to produce greens.
 Choosing to not discard the first batch of water, above, will keep the yellow dye elements and allow you to achieve more teal blues.

 For the classic deep indigo colour, you will want to use indigo powder.
 Indigo powder is fairly complex and time consuming for us to extract and process.
 If you’re looking for an affordable way to explore indigo in small quantities, dried indigo leaves can’t be beat as a local source of blue dye.

 This natural plant dye was grown with care on our small farm in Nova Scotia’s Annapolis Valley.
 All of our dye plant material is dried on site immediately after harvest to preserve quality and maximum vibrancy of colour.